 The results from our first pole industry survey are in!

-…And as to be expected in a complicated industry like ours, much of the results are conflicting.
+…And as to be expected in a complicated industry like ours, many of the results are conflicting.

 The IPIA is the first trade association for the pole industry.
-As such, it can help pole businesses become more successful, sustainable and inclusive through promoting education, fostering collaboration and by developing and promoting standards for matters of common interest.
+As such, it can help pole businesses become more successful, sustainable, and inclusive by promoting education, fostering collaboration, and by developing and promoting standards for matters of common interest.

 It is important to also note that just because we started a trade association does NOT mean that we actually represent the industry as a whole at this time.
-To our knowledge, there is no one governing body or one business of any sort that can claim to represent all of pole or even one whole aspect of pole such as pole businesses or pole competitions.
-It is our hope that the IPIA can continue providing relevant educational resources that may include recommendations for guidelines, policies and standards that support the industry and to help it grow.
+To our knowledge, there is no one governing body or one business of any sort that can claim to represent all of pole or even one whole aspect of pole, such as pole businesses or pole competitions.
+It is our hope that the IPIA can continue providing relevant educational resources, which may include recommendations for guidelines, policies, and standards that support the industry and help it grow.
 It is our hope that we can continue to host important discussions through our events and other actions like this survey.

 We did not ask respondents for personal identifier(s) to be able to group responses together to potentially see themes across specific demographics.
 As such, we received conflicting responses (in some cases that were in literal opposition) reflecting that pole is NOT universally experienced.